nexarrr/Niikoz/README.md

 <h1 align="center">Hi 👋, I'm Nicolas</h1>
-<h3 align="center">I'm a passionate frontend developer from France.
+<h3 align="center">I'm a developer from France.
 I love building responsive and user-friendly web applications using modern technologies.
 I'm constantly exploring new tools and frameworks to improve my skills and stay up to date with industry trends.</h3>

 ## About Me
 - 🌱 I'm currently learning and exploring every facet of the development world.